What3Words sends legal threat to a security researcher for sharing an open-source alternative – TechCrunch

 Regardless, several websites still retain copies of the code and are easily searchable through Google, and TechCrunch has seen several tweets linking to the WhatFreeWords code since Toponce went public with the legal threat.
 Tierney, who did not use WhatFreeWords as part of his research, said in a tweet that What3Words’ reaction was “totally unreasonable given the ease with which you can find versions online.”

+In a statement, What3Words chief executive Chris Sheldrick said: “The specific incident we’ve taken action against stems from an unauthorized version of our software which was offered for distribution.
+This includes a set of non-trivial, proprietary binary data resources.
+As stated in our letter, we aren’t requesting that criticism of us or our software is taken offline.”

-We asked What3Words if the company could point to a case where a judicial court has asserted that WhatFreeWords has violated its copyright.
-What3Words spokesperson Miriam Frank did not respond to multiple requests for comment.
+When reached, a What3Words spokesperson was unable to immediately point to a case where a judicial court has asserted that WhatFreeWords has violated its copyright.